2024

 Learning Goals

-- To contribute to the knowledge of behavioral and cognitive models
+- To contribute to the knowledge of cognitive-behavioural models.

-- To promote the development and training of assessment and conceptualization skills in a CBT perspective
+- To promote the development and training of assessment and conceptualization skills in a cognitive-behavioural perspective with adults.

-- To facilitate the learning and training of cognitive and behavioral intervention strategies and techniques with adults
+- To facilitate the learning and training of cognitive-behavioural intervention techniques / strategies with adults.

-- To allow knowledge acquisition about etiological and maintenance factors of some major psychological disorders.
+- To allow the knowledge acquisition about etiological and maintenance factors of some major psychological disorders.

 - To contribute to the development of a critical reflection attitude appropriated to the clinical work with adults.